Decyfer Down: Biography

-On August 3, 2008 Decyfer Down's second studio album, "Crash" was released.
+On August 3, 2008, Decyfer Down's second studio album, "Crash" was released.
 It debuted at No. 66 on the Billboard 200 in its first week, selling nearly 9,000 copies, and stayed for three weeks, dropping to No. 128 and then to No. 181 before falling off the chart.
 Drummer Josh Oliver stated in an interview in July that the record had sold upwards of 30,000 copies in three months.

 On October 27, 2009, Decyfer Down appeared on Air 1 radio station.
 TJ Harris, along with Christopher Clonts, performed an acoustic version of "Best I Can", live.

-On December 3, 2009 it was announced that Crash had been nominated for a Grammy for Best Rock or Rap Gospel album of the year, which they did not win, but being nominated was a huge success for the band.
+On December 3, 2009, it was announced that Crash had been nominated for a Grammy for Best Rock or Rap Gospel album of the year.
+Though they did not win, being nominated was a huge success for the band.

 In March 2010, the band announced that they had begun writing for a third album.
 In November 2010, the band posted a short video of them in the studio, working on writing new songs for their upcoming album, with the help of Gavin Brown.
 On August 27, 2013, the band released their third album called Scarecrow.

 On July 12, 2014, Decyfer Down announced on their Facebook page the release of "Black and White" EP by Revely.
 Josh and Brandon were the producers of that EP.

 On October 27, 2014, the band released a compilation of their songs in an anthology, called "Anthology", which was released under the label of Fair Trade Services.
 This compilation consisted of songs from their previous albums.
 There were no new songs on this record.

 On May 12, 2015, original member and drummer Josh Oliver announced that he would be stepping down from the band.

 During City Rockfest 2015, the band's guitarist, Chris Clonts, was unable to tour with the band due to business in his hometown.
 While he no longer tours on a regular basis with Decyfer Down, he is still considered a member of the band, continues to help the band in studio recording sessions and played in live performances at North Carolina.